 12. Table 12A - Traffic Operations Priorities - State Highway System Only and Table 12B- Traffic Operations Priorities - Local Facilities - recommendations developed by the City of Gainesville/ Alachua County Traffic Operations Team.
 This category includes: congestion management system projects; intelligent transportation system projects; and intersection modification projects.
-These priorities are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+These priorities are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory and recommendation for the Gainesville Urbanized Area advisory and Planning Organization for the Gainesville Urbanized Area advisory and Planning Organization for the Gainesville Urbanized Area advisory and Planning Organization for the Gainesville Urbanized Area advisory and Planning Organization for the Gainesville Urbanized Area advisory and Planning Organization for the Gainesville Urbanized Area advisory advisory Planning Organization for the Gainesville Urbanized Area for review and approval.